Rerun: During hiatus

 In the United States, currently running shows can leave their regular timeslot, or rerun older episodes from the same season, either to fill the time slot with the same program on the same network, or in a slot outside its usual schedule during the "off-season" period when no new episodes are being made.
 Shows tend to start leaving slots or staying on to rerun episodes after the November sweeps period (the ratings that determine the cost of a commercial run during that time slot), and usually show only reruns from mid-December until mid-January or even February sweeps.
 This winter (or "mid-season") phase is also used to try out new shows that did not make it onto the fall schedule to see how they fare with the public.
 These series usually run six to 13 episodes.
 If they do well with the public, they may get a renewal for a half (13 weeks) or full season in the new schedule.
-Shows that are already popular return from February sweeps until the end of the season (which sometimes ends before May sweeps) with only limited absences or reruns used.
+Shows that are recently popular return from February sweeps until the end of the season (which sometimes ends before May sweeps) with only limited absences or reruns used.

 The number of episodes per season, originally well over 30 episodes during the 1950s and 1960s, dropped below 26 (the number of episodes required to fill a time slot for a year without rerunning any episode more than once) in the 1970s.
 Specials typically pad out the remainder of the schedule.

 Television specials

 Often, if a television special such as Peter Pan or a network television broadcast of a classic film such as The Wizard of Oz is especially well received, it will be rerun from time to time.
 Before the VCR era, this would be the only opportunity audiences had of seeing a program more than once.

-Seasonal programming such as How the Grinch Stole Christmas, The Ten Commandments, It's A Wonderful Life, or the Charlie Brown television specials are normally reshown each year, for the appropriate holiday season.
+Seasonal programming such as How the Grinch Stole Christmas, The Ten Commandments, It's a Wonderful Life, or the animated Charlie Brown television specials are normally reshown each year, for the appropriate holiday season.